BalestraPatrick/RandomDroplr/README.md

 RandomDroplr
 ============

-Just a small iPhone app developed in a few hours for fun from @maxsimbula's idea.
+Just a small iPhone app developed in a few hours for fun from <a href="http://www.twitter.com/maxsimbula">@maxsimbula</a>'s idea.
 The app builds a random 4 characters string to generate a droplr link so every time you click next, you can see a new file.

 Pretty fun (but not always) to see what other people share with this service.